One semester prior to the semester in which a student anticipates graduating, the student should:

 - 3.0 GPA has been earned while matriculated in the graduate program;

-- if a dissertation is required, upload the electronic dissertation (ETD) to the online Application to Graduate for chair approval by the deadline.
+- if a dissertation is required, upload the electronic dissertation (ETD), following the instructions on the Electronic Thesis and Dissertation Information page, for chair approval by the deadline.

 Note: The requirements explained here are university requirements.
 Students must contact their program office for any additional program-level requirements or deadlines that must be completed prior to graduation.